-Yesterday was my long awaited trip to the pain clinic.
+Yesterday I got a first hand lesson on the different faces of medicine as it was my long awaited trip to the pain clinic.
 It was not the afternoon I expected it to be.

-My stomach churned the entire drive over.
+My stomach churned the entire car ride.
 The 25 minutes drive seemed to last forever.
 So I walked in, handed my stack of paperwork to the woman at the window, and sat in a less than comfy chair.
-You would think a pain clinic would invest in more ergonomic seats.
-Anyways, I hoped that it wouldn’t matter because I would be seen soon.
+Side note: you would think a pain clinic would invest in more ergonomic seats.
+Anyways, I hoped that it wouldn’t matter because I would be called back soon.
 The minutes ticked by.
 About an hour later, I heard the woman at the window let a patient know that they were running a little behind due to computer trouble.
 That would have been nice to know an hour ago.

 So basically in the end, nothing was going to be effective.
 In his words he stated, “I hate to tell you that there is nothing that can be done to treat the source of your pain and honestly you can only expect it to get worse.
 That’s life.”

 So that is what I learned from my visit.
 I did get a prescription for pain meds – after peeing in a cup to provide I wasn’t already an addict and a contract vowing not to become one.

 Today’s visit however was quite different.
 Going to my primary doctor is almost like visiting family.
 I know all of the staff and they all pretty much know me thanks to my frequent flier miles.
 They all ask about Abby and want to see pictures.
 The lab nurse knows exactly where to look for a vein (and is seriously the only one among the various offices I see that does not have to use a butterfly needle – my veins are that bad).
 Its comforting after the string of bad doctors visits lately.